 Yes!
 All video feeds for participants in the studio will have local recordings.

-Do local recordings take up storage space?
+Do local recordings take up storage space on my StreamYard account?

 Your total recording hours are not affected by the multiple files that are produced by Local recordings.
-For example: You record a 1 hour podcast with yourself and one other guest.
+For example, you record a 1 hour podcast with yourself and one other guest.
 Two full files are created, but the recording will only count as 1 hour toward your recording limit.

 Will my audio be heard on my guest's local recordings?

 When local recordings are created for you and your guests, each individual recording will only contain the video and audio for that specific participant.
-Separate video and audio tracks are truly separate -- they do not include other guest's audio or videos.
+Separate video and audio tracks are truly separate -- they do not include other guests' audio or videos.